xe1gyq/EekMex/documentation/SandBox.md

 SandBox
 ==

-Use Freeboard to create its
+Use Freeboard to create its Control Panel

 # Hardware